 KEY TO GROUPS OF BROWN SOILS

-BL Brown soils that have within the B horizon a subhorizon that meets the requirements of allophanic soil material but not necessarily the requirement for bulk density, and that is 10 cm or more thick and occurs with its upper surface at 60 cm or less from the mineral soil surface.
+BL Brown soils that have within the B or BC horizon a subhorizon that meets the requirements of allophanic soil material but not necessarily the requirement for bulk density, and that is 10 cm or more thick and occurs with its upper surface at 60 cm or less from the mineral soil surface.

 ALLOPHANIC BROWN SOILS

-BS Other Brown Soils that from the base of the A horizon to 60 cm from the mineral soil surface, have sand or loamy sand texture and less than 35% gravel (by volume), in all horizons (except for sandy loam laminations that do not meet the requirements of an argillic horizon), and
+BS Other Brown Soils that from the base of the A horizon to 60 cm from the mineral soil surface, have sand or loamy sand texture and less than 35% coarse rock fragments (by volume), in all horizons (except for sandy loam laminations that do not meet the requirements of an argillic horizon).

-do not have a placic horizon.

 SANDY BROWN SOILS

 BX Other Brown Soils that in some part of the B horizon within 60 cm of the mineral soil surface, have